Earth Notes: SPAM's Carbon Footprint @Home (2017)Updated 2023-10-31.

-Even when back on grid, my home grid-tie solar PV system generates about double our house's actual electricity consumption, thus covering the carbon for that and the natural gas that still heats our home and our hot water.
+Even when back on grid, my home grid-tie solar PV system generates about double our house's actual electricity consumption.
+Thus covering the carbon for that and the natural gas that still heats our home and our hot water.

-Also, the carbon cost of keeping out the bad guys isn't just in my router and firewall and wasted network bandwidth.
+Also, the carbon cost of keeping out the bad guys is not just in my router and firewall and wasted network bandwidth.
 Nor does it stop at the fact that none of the CPUs involved get to idle properly or for long enough by being forever woken by SPAMmers' packets, for example.
 Also, SPAM that makes it past those defences that I have to waste brainpower on uses energy from food, which is some of the most carbon intense going.
-Energy efficiency is hard when your servers are being prodded by the bad guys every minute for 20+ years!
+Energy efficiency is hard when your servers are being prodded by the bad guys at least every minute for 20+ years!

 I'll also ignore the climate change impact of my lentil-powered fury when SPAM gets through all of that anyway...